nidhisingh87/opencart-login-cyp-auto/readme.md

 ## Viewing Test Reports

-Cypress automatically generates reports for testrun, it contains both pass and fail results in green and red colour repectively.
+Cypress automatically generates reports for testrun, it contains both pass and fail results in green and red colour respectively.

 ## Manual testcases spreadsheet